 Ref Title Respondent's Initials Organisation Question Comments Officer Response 7 Option 1.
-Green Belt should be protected but seems Noted.
-The Council is required in line with nationa protection status means nothing. presumption in favour of sustainable development strategic policies for new development within the review.
-This includes consideration of Green Belt la other reasonable options for meeting identified ne development have been fully examined.
+Green Belt should be protected but seems protection status means nothing.
+Noted.
+The Council is required in line with national policy and the presumption in favour of sustainable development to set out strategic policies for new development within the Borough Plan review.
+This includes consideration of Green Belt land where all other reasonable options for meeting identified needs for development have been fully examined.
 8 Option A. Noted.
 9 To protect green belt and agricultural land development should be targeted at brownfield or derelict/unproductive land.
 Employment should be near existing trunk transport links.
-This comment has been noted and will be consider stage of the Borough Plan review.
+This comment has been noted and will be considered at the next stage of the Borough Plan review.
 10 Yes - sadly too late for some where planning agreed under a flawed plan.
 Sites should fit need for NBBC and not Coventry.
 Comments noted.
-The sites allocated in the extant reflect the requirements set out within this docum As part of the review of the Borough Plan requirem reassessed.
-The Council in preparing the Borough legal duty to co-operate with neighbouring author cross-boundary issues.
+The sites allocated in the extant Borough Plan reflect the requirements set out within this document at that time.
+As part of the review of the Borough Plan requirements will be reassessed.
+The Council in preparing the Borough Plan review has a legal duty to co-operate with neighbouring authorities to address cross-boundary issues.
 11 Option 1 followed by Option 2 (no further explanation).
 Noted.
-11 No. Noted.
+12 No. Noted.
 13 Yes.
 Noted.
 14 No. No one will care for them.
 Noted.
 15 No. All developments should comply.
 Noted.
 16 Yes.
 To absorb carbon, improve environment and block view of unsightly developments.
 Noted.
 17 Mix of uses best option.
 Noted.
 18 Not really.
 Noted.
 19 Keep frontages looking attractive.
 Noted.
 20 I live near HSG9 which emphasises cycling etc but then says it is far from schools, shops, employment making car use essential.
 Noted.
 21 Every home should have at least 1 EV charging point where parking is on site.
 For designated parking 1 point per 5 spaces to cater for residents and visitors.
-This comment has been noted and will be consider stage of the Borough Plan review.
+This comment has been noted and will be considered at the next stage of the Borough Plan review.
 22 More need to take into account the cumulative effect of traffic rather than each development in isolation.
-The Planning System is only able to consider the in future development and ensure that highways can deal with predicted traffic, relying on the highways for this information and an updated evidence base transport.
+The Planning System is only able to consider the implications of future development and ensure that highways can appropriately deal with predicted traffic, relying on the highways authority (WCC) for this information and an updated evidence base in relation to transport.
 23 Fail to see how development improves biodiversity over agricultural fields.
 Noted.
 24 Housing and other developments must fit/blend in, understood NBBC does not have a natural architecture like a Cotswold town but developments should fit in.
-This comment has been noted and will be consider stage of the Borough Plan review 25 Traffic is a key issue, it is getting worse.
-The Planning System is only able to consider the in future development and ensure that highways can deal with predicted traffic, relying on the highways for this information and an updated evidence base transport.
+This comment has been noted and will be considered at the next stage of the Borough Plan review 25 Traffic is a key issue, it is getting worse.
+The Planning System is only able to consider the implications of future development and ensure that highways can appropriately deal with predicted traffic, relying on the highways authority (WCC) for this information and an updated evidence base in relation to transport.
 26 Traffic- no mention of increasing congestion in the Plan.
-The Planning System is only able to consider the in future development and ensure that highways can
+The Planning System is only able to consider the implications of future development and ensure that highways can appropriately